leonhard-s/ps2-rich-presence/README.md

 This application is not tied to the game executable or your player account.
 Its only way to detect your character's status is to listen to the game's event stream, and it is limited to the events and activities it can detect.

-This means that there are things that PS2RPC cannot detect, such as:
+This means that there are things that it cannot detect, such as:

-- Whether the player is currently in a squad or platoon
+- Whether the player is currently in a squad or platoon (at least with any accuracy)
 - Where on the map they are
 - Any situation where you are not gaining any experience for an extended period of time